IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Details of the Dataset Settings

 \subsection{Manipulated Class-Imbalanced Datasets for Graph Classification}

-\textbf{Dataset Settings.} We conduct the graph classification task on \textbf{seven} manipulated class-imbalanced graph datasets, which are split into training, validation, and test sets with a ratio of 1:1:8.
-Datasets can be divided into two categories: \textbf{binary} classification and \textbf{multi-class} classification.
-Consequently, our manipulations also involve two different types of processing methods.
-For \ding{182} \textbf{binary classification}, we randomly sample 10\%/10\% graphs for training and validation, and the rest are for testing to ensure the sufficiency of the minority class instances in both training and validation set given the skewed imitative data distribution.
-According to Eq.~\eqref{eq:rho_1}, the imbalance ratio for the graph-level class-imbalance problem is set to the ratio between the number of graphs in the majority and the number of graphs in the minority class.
+\textbf{Dataset Settings.} We conduct the graph classification task on the \textbf{7} manipulated class-imbalanced graph datasets, which are split into training, validation, and test sets with a ratio of 1:1:8.
+We also evaluate IGL algorithms on the \textbf{naturally imbalanced} \textit{ogbg-molhiv} dataset, consisting of a large number of graphs.
+Our manipulations involve three different types of processing methods.
+For \ding{182} \textbf{balanced datasets with binary classification}, we randomly sample 10\%/10\% graphs for training and validation, and the rest are for testing to ensure the sufficiency of the minority class instances in both training and validation set given the skewed imitative data distribution.
+According to \Eqref{eq:rho_1}, the imbalance ratio for the graph-level class-imbalance problem is set to the ratio between the number of graphs in the majority and the number of graphs in the minority class.
 To construct graph datasets with different imbalance ratios, we select the class with a larger number of graphs as the majority class, and the remaining class as the minority class.
 We then create training datasets with different imbalance ratios by adjusting the training sample ratios to 9:1 ($\rho=$ 9.0), 7:3 ($\rho=$ 2.3), and 5:5 ($\rho=$ 1.0, \textbf{class-balanced}), while ensuring that the number of training samples constitutes 10\% of the total.
 In the validation set, an equal number of samples are allocated for each class for fairness.
 All remaining samples are then assigned to the test set.
-For \ding{183} \textbf{multi-class classification}, situations are similar to manipulations defined in Section~\ref{app:dataset_node_class}.
+For \ding{183} \textbf{imbalanced dataset with binary classification}, to make validation/test sets balanced, we sample the same number of graphs from each class for validation/test sets.
+Then, the remaining graphs are assigned to the training set.
+For \ding{184} \textbf{multi-class classification}, situations are similar to manipulations defined in Section~\ref{app:dataset_node_class}.
 We hypothesize that the number of graphs in each class within the training dataset multiplies exponentially.
 Given the total number of graphs in the training dataset and $\rho$, the number of graphs allocated for training in each class can be determined with certainty.
 Any graphs not allocated for training or validation are assigned to the test set.
 For a thorough performance evaluation, we consider three scenarios within \modelname: a class-balanced scenario ($\rho=$ 1), a class-imbalanced scenario ($\rho=$ 20), and an extreme class-imbalanced scenario ($\rho=$ 100).

 \textbf{Dataset Preview.} We conclude the statistics of the manipulated class-imbalanced datasets for graph classification in Table~\ref{tab:graph_cls}.
 It can be observed that the constructed datasets can not only evaluate the ideal class-balanced ($\rho=$ 1) scenario but also comprehensively assess the performance of IGL algorithms under the general class-imbalanced and extremely class-imbalanced conditions.